YLiohenki/GitHub-Commit-Notifier/README.md

 # GitHub Contribute Notifier
 Github Contribute Notifier is an android app to help you keep your commits streak.
 Build with Xamarin.
 Check out project's page: http://www.liohenki.com/Projects/GitHubContributeNotifier .

 It shows your commits for last month/week and how long is your current streak.
-It also shows notification after 2 PM, if you haven't commit today yet.
+It also shows notification after 2 PM, if you have not any commits today yet.

 ![Screenshot 1](screenshots/screen1.png)
 ![Screenshot 2](screenshots/screen2.png)